 C.S.
 Lewis once said, "All mortals tend to turn into the things they are pretending to be."
 Those who see themselves as bad or worthless will only live up to that perception.
 They feel that they will never be anything more than what they are at that moment - faulty, broken, mishandled, abused, resentful.
-There are others, however, who gaze into the spiritual mirror and see the glory of Jesus Christ looking back at them.
-They may not have attained to that perfection completely, but they perceive their potential for good and holiness, and live up to that.
+There are others, however, who gaze into the spiritual mirror and see the glory of Jesus Christ looking back at them, if only dimly.
+They perceive their potential for good and holiness, and try to live up to the example given to us in Jesus.